it-tinyangel/HTML-CSS-SCSS-final-test/README.md

-# lesson-12-html-css-final-test
+# Module 2.
+HTML, CSS.
+Lesson-12

-Lesson 12 — Final test HTML CSS
+# Final test

-The web site is responsive.
-Using SCSS preprocessor and BEM methodology to name classes.
-Layout with maximum pixel accuracy.
-Everything is organized into folders.
+The website is responsive.
+SCSS preprocessor and BEM methodology are used for naming classes.
+Marking with maximum pixel accuracy.
+Everything is arranged in folders.